 1. Plan a trip with the Jordan Trail Association

 In the past the JTA has hosted one thru-hike per year lasting about 40-45 days.
-In spring 2020, they plan to lead one NOBO and one SOBO thru-hike with 12 hikers in each group (there’s also the option to join only for a section).
+In spring 2020, they plan to lead two staggered SOBO thru-hikes, with the option to join only for a section.
 The two Bedouin guides that lead these trips are not only highly experienced adventurers, but they are shepherds of the land who first pioneered the route by hiking it in its entirety in 2016.
 They know the landscape better than anyone and share historical significance and experiences with their groups.
-The cost to travel with the JTA is ~$3,000USD and includes water, food, and guiding services—basically everything but your airfare, visa, and National Reserve permit.
+The cost to travel with the JTA is ~$5,000USD and includes water, food, and guiding services—basically everything but your airfare, visa, and National Reserve permit.

 2. Hire a local independent guide

-Some local tour operators, like Experience Jordan, offer specialty guiding services along the Jordan Trail.
+Some local tour operators, like the ones recommended by the JTA, offer specialty guiding services along the Jordan Trail.
 Their services would include transportation, visas, entry fees, hiking itinerary, accommodations, sightseeing guides, and some meals.
-The JTA also provides a list of licensed individual guides who may be available for private hire.
-Check out the list of tour operators here.
+The JTA also provides a list of licensed individual guides who may be available for private hire, and a list of local service providers.